Exact Simulation of Pigment-Protein Complexes Unveils Vibronic Renormalization of Electronic Parameters in Ultrafast Spectroscopy

 with $\ket{0}$ and $\ket{1_k}$ representing vibrational states where all the intra-pigment modes are in their ground states or only one mode described by $b_{k}$ is singly excited.
 In second-order perturbation theory, these vibronic eigenstates $\ket{\psi_\pm}$ have energies

 and the purely excitonic splitting {$\Delta=E_+-E_-$} is shifted to a vibronic splitting

 where $\alpha = \exp(-2\cos^2(\theta)\ \sum_{k=1}^{55}s_{k})$.
 These energetic corrections are in complete analogy to the well-known light shifts in atomic physics.
 The sign of these energy shifts is determined by the difference in excitonic splitting and vibrational frequency, $\Delta-\omega_k$.
+We note that the vibronic energy renormalization can also be described in the regular electronic-vibrational basis without the polaron transformation using second order perturbation theory (see Supplementary Note 2).

-For an excitonic splitting that is smaller than the vibrational frequencies, $\Delta\lesssim \omega_k$, the energy-gap $\Delta'$ between vibronic eigenstates $\ket{\psi_+}$ and $\ket{\psi_-}$ is reduced compared to the bare excitonic splitting $\Delta$ (see Fig.~\ref{fig5}A).
+For an excitonic splitting that is smaller than the vibrational frequencies, $\Delta\lesssim \omega_k$, the energy-gap $\Delta'$ between vibronic eigenstates $\ket{\psi_+}$ and $\ket{\psi_-}$ is reduced compared to the bare excitonic splitting $\Delta$ (see Fig.~\ref{fig4}a).
 This is in line with our numerically exact simulations of WSCP where the bare excitonic splitting $\Delta\approx 2V$ is reduced to $\Delta'\approx 2V_{00}\approx V$.
-When the excitonic splitting is larger than the vibrational frequencies, $\Delta\gtrsim \omega_k$, the situation is reversed (see Fig.~\ref{fig5}B), resulting in an increased vibronic splitting $\Delta'$ compared to the bare excitonic splitting $\Delta$.
-This implies that the mixing of 0-0 and 0-1 transitions can result in two absorption peaks with an energy-gap $\Delta'$ being larger than the bare excitonic splitting $\Delta$.
+It is notable that for PPCs consisting of chlorophylls or bacteriochlorophylls, the HR factors of the intra-pigment modes are of the order of $s_k\approx 0.01$, independent of the vibrational frequencies $\omega_k$.
+In case the excitonic splitting is significantly smaller than the vibrational frequencies of the intra-pigment modes, the detuning between them is well approximated by $\Delta_k=\omega_k - \Delta \approx \omega_k$, thus exhibiting the same scaling in $\omega_k$ as the electronic-vibrational coupling, $g_k=\omega_k\sqrt{s_k}$ .
+This implies that the coupling of higher-frequency modes increases with the detuning $\Delta_k$ so that they cannot simply be ignored on the basis of being off-resonant.